 Physical Education and Sport are very important in our school.
 It is our aim that every child is able to find a sport that they enjoy and develop a positive attitude to exercise and keeping fit.
 We are keen that those children who already enjoy sport, have opportunities to build upon their skills and interests, and to participate in competition.
 However we are also keen to encourage all children in sport and to ensure that they know how important it is to exercise and to lead a healthy lifestyle.
-We have recently been re-accredited with our 'Healthy Schools Award' and as part of our work in this area, will be further promoting sport and exercise across the school.
+We have been re-accredited with our 'Healthy Schools Award' and as part of our work in this area, will be further promoting sport and exercise across the school.

-We were particularly delighted that the government have allocated funding specifically for Sports and PE.
+We were particularly delighted that the government have once again allocated funding specifically for Sports and PE.
 This is enabling us to upgrade the quality of our PE/Sport provision by providing specialist coaching, which is supplementing our curriculum and enabling both the staff and children to develop expertise in areas such as Football and Dance.

 Pupils should develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 They should be able to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.
 Pupils will be taught to: